winddori2002/TriAAN-VC/README.md

-# MANNER: Multi-view Attention Network for Noise ERasure (ICASSP 2022)
+# TriAAN-VC: Triple Adaptive Attention Normalization for any-to-any Voice Conversion (ICASSP 2023)

 This is a Pytorch implementation of [MANNER: Multi-view Attention Network for Noise ERasure](https://arxiv.org/abs/2203.02181).
 MANNER is a deep learning model for speech enhancement in time-domain.
 MANNER consists of encoder-decoder based on U-net.
 Each encoder and decoder contains Up/Down conv, Residual Conformer block, and Multi-view Attention block.
 MANNER representing full information of the signal efficiently addresses channel and long sequential features.
 Experimental results on the VoiceBank-DEMAND dataset suggest that MANNER achieves state-of-the-art performance.
 In addition, among time-domain models, MANNER shows efficient results in terms of inference speed and memory usage.

-The overall architecture of MANNER is as below:
+The overall architecture of TriAAN-VC is as below:

 <p align="center">
 	<img src="./img/triaan_vc.png" alt="TriAAN-VC" width="90%" height="90%"/>